The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 payload*: Component view event builder arguments object, including an optional profile

-property with a PartialProfile value that requires only an idduplicationScope: Arbitrary string that may be used to scope component view duplication; used in
+property with a PartialProfile value that requires only an idtrackComponentClickRecord an analytics component click event.

 Arguments: